Code-Institute-Submissions/MS1-project-portfolio/README.md

 ## Content

 Here i found the map and form that i used on my page, i changed it a bit so it fit more into my page.
-I haven't used the Javascript but further i will use it so everything works.
+I haven't used the Javascript but in the future I will use it so everything works.

 https://mdbootstrap.com/docs/jquery/javascript/google-maps/